-*NEW - July 2011* East Haddam Trail Guide prepared by the Conservation Commission.
-Contains 44 pages of maps, details of trails, canoe and kayak launches.
+*NEW - July 2015* East Haddam Trail Maps prepared by the Conservation Commission.
+Enjoy woodland paths, beautiful vistas, picnic places and hiking on marked trails throughout East Haddam.
 Printed version available at various locations throughout East Haddam or for download on Conservation Commission page of this website.

-See a detailed description of each recreation area by clicking the name below or to view the full list of all the recreation areas click here.
+See a description of other recreation areas by selecting a name below or view the full list when you click here.

 STATE PARKS AND PRESERVES